 Findings: Water, sewer, storm drainage plans will be submitted to the Public Works Department for final plat and construction plan approval at the final plat stage.
 The tentative site plan illustrates the location of the public utility lines.
 The proposal meets applicable Salem Area Comprehensive Plan Residential Policies for properties within the Urban Growth Boundary.
 The proposal encourages the efficient use of developable residential land.
 Public facilities and services are or will be available to serve the site, including services such as water, sanitary and storm sewer and fire/life/safety services.
 The subject property is within 1⁄2 mile from Creekside Golf Course to the north, Rees Hill Park and Battle Creek Elementary School to the east.
 Therefore, the subject property is served by parks.

 Water, sewer, storm drainage plans will be submitted to the Public Works Department for final plat and construction plan approval at the final plat stage.
 The tentative site plan illustrates the location of the public utility lines.
+On-site detention and a pump station are being provided within the proposed subdivision.

 In conclusion, the location and design of the proposed subdivision allows for public sanitary sewer, water service, and storm drainage to be conveniently provided.

 Therefore, this criterion has been satisfied.

-Proposed StormWater Management System:
+Proposed Stormwater Management System: